rapaktech/express-api/README.md

     ```

-* To view all the books you've borrowed, send a GET request to localhost:8080/users, with a JSON object:
+* To view all the books you've borrowed, send a GET request to localhost:8080/:username

-    ``` JSON

-        {
-            "username": "registered user's username (string)"
-        }

-    ```

-* To return a book, send a PUT request to localhost:8080/books?return=yes, with a JSON object:
+* To return a book, send a PUT request to localhost:8080/return

     ``` JSON